 SEEG considers all greenhouse gases contained in the national inventory as CO2, CH4, N2O and HFCs and data are also presented in carbon equivalent (CO2e), both in the metric GWP (global warming potential) and GTP (potential of and according to the conversion factors set out in the 2nd, 4th and 5th IPCC report (AR2, AR4 and AR5).
 From Collection 5 the platform standard became the default data for GWP AR5 conversion factors, the most recent and updated (and also the factor used in the Brazilian NDC), but all other modalities are still available for consultation on the platform (Eg CO2e and GWP AR2).

 EMISSIONS AND REMEDIES NOT CONSIDERED IN THE INVENTORY (NCI)

 Additionally, from SEEG Collection 4, an estimation of emissions and removals of carbon in the soil was included experimentally, due to agricultural practices.
 These emissions and removals are not included in the national inventories of Brazil (NCI), but are an important part of achieving the goal of Brazil in the Paris Agreement (INDC).

-In SEEG's collection 6.0, the application of the land use transition matrix method to calculate emissions and removals due to changes in land use and forests was implemented experimentally.
-The database for the transition matrices is the annual land cover and use maps produced by MapBiomas.
+In SEEG's 8.0 collection, the application of the land use transition matrix method was implemented to calculate emissions and removals due to changes in land use and forests.
+The database for the transition matrices are the annual maps of coverage and land use produced by MapBiomas.
 Emissions estimates based on deforestation as a proxy (Proxy Emissions and Removals) were also maintained as an alternative.
 In the case of municipal estimates, only the transition matrix method is used.

 From 2014 the SEEG began to be adopted by collectives from other countries.
 The first SEEG implemented outside Brazil was Peru and the second in India.
 The SEEG Global can be accessed at: http://seeg.world/.